asheroto/WinRM-HTTPS-NonDomain-Computers/README.md

 # Automatically Configure WinRM with HTTPS

+[WinRM](https://learn.microsoft.com/en-us/windows/win32/winrm/portal) is a great tool for remotely managing Windows computers.
+It's built into Windows, and is easy to use.
+However, its configuration is not straightforward.

 By default, all computers are in a workgroup.
-If you're using a personal computer, then you're on a workgroup (non-domain computer).
+If you're using a personal computer, then you're on a workgroup.
 Most offices use a Windows domain, which helps with managing computers and users.
 Using WinRM on domain-joined computers is easy, but trying to configure WinRM on non-domain computers is a bit more complicated.
 You need to configure WinRM, its listener, firewall rules, an HTTPS certificate, and figure out the right commands to use.
+Sometimes `winrm quickconfig` has a bad day. 😆

 These two little scripts make this whole process easy.